rei/rei-cedar-docs/docs/foundation/responsive/README.md

 ## The Cedar Container
 The Cedar container `cdr-container` is the foundational layout mechanism on your page.
 It centers your content and provides the page with a left and right gutter helping you to separate your content and the edge of the browser window.
-The container should be added to the root wrapping element of your template using the `cdr-container` mixin from `@rei/cdr-tokens`.
+The container should be added to the root wrapping element of your template using the `cdr-container` mixin from `@rei/cdr-tokens`, or the [CdrContainer](../../components/container) component can be used as your root element.

 ```vue